Deadly heat wave slams Canada, US

 In the northwest US city of Seattle, doctors reported a flood of heatstroke victims, and at least two patients - aged 65 and 68 - died of hyperthermia as their bodies overheated, according to the Seattle Times.

-Soaring temperatures in California's valley, mountain and desert areas raised fears of wildfires amid windy dry conditions.
+Soaring temperatures in California's valley, mountain and desert areas raised fears of wildfires amid windy dry conditions, with lightning storms that could spark blazes forecast across several parts of the western US.

-The US National Weather Service warned of "a possibility of dry lightning strikes ... creating the potential for lightning-sparked fires."

-President Joe Biden was due to host a virtual meeting with governors from western states to discuss the threat of wildfires spurred on by the heat wave.
+President Joe Biden told a virtual meeting with governors from western states that "the threat of western wildfires this year is as severe as it's ever been."

-On Tuesday, the Vancouver Police Department alone said it had responded to more than 65 sudden deaths since Friday, with the vast majority "related to the heat."
+Recalling last year's record wildfires that burned more than 10 million acres across the US and caused "orange skies that looked like end of days", Biden warned that this year "could be even tougher".

-Canada set a new all-time high temperature record for a third day in a row Tuesday, reaching 49.5 degrees Celsius in Lytton, British Columbia, about 250 kilometres east of Vancouver, the country's weather service, Environment Canada, reported.
+Canada set a new all-time high temperature record for a third day in a row on Tuesday, reaching 49.5 degrees Celsius in Lytton, about 250 kilometres east of Vancouver, the country's weather service, Environment Canada, reported.

+The Vancouver Police Department said it alone had responded to more than 98 sudden deaths since Friday, with the vast majority "related to the heat".

+The Pacific coast city has for several days recorded temperatures above 30 degrees Celsiust - almost 12 degrees above seasonal norms.

 Some Vancouver locals said they had never experienced such temperatures before.